-This course is taught chiefly via the case-method for MBAs.
-Unlike traditional classroom-based lectures, it is 100% online conducted both synchronously and asynchronously.
-In all sessions, students are expected to participate actively; however, participation grades are most heavily weighted in synchronous virtual discussions and presentations on a range of issues facing managers and entrepreneurs alike in managing eBusiness and innovation initiatives.
-A key goal here is to foster students with acute and essential skills critical for analyzing, critiquing, and presenting cases individually and collaboratively.
+This course is taught chiefly via the case-method for MBA students.
+Unlike traditional lectures, students are expected to actively participate in class discussions on a range of issues facing managers and entrepreneurs involved in managing eBusiness and innovation initiatives.
+A key goal here is to assist students to foster acute skills critical for analyzing, critiquing, and presenting cases.
 Selected cases are carefully sequenced for ongoing class interactions, presentations, individual and collaborative reporting and debates.
-Although the course is focused on companies that are involved in eBusiness and new technology initiatives, the issues explored are not specific to IT/IS areas; in fact, the use of principles in strategic analysis, financial analysis, marketing, organizational structure and behaviors, managerial and financial accounting, and operations management in considering non-trivial and complex business situations to arrive at sound recommendations may be deployed.
+Although the course is focused on companies that are involved in eBusiness and new technology initiatives, the issues explored are not specific to IT/IS areas; in fact, the use of principles in strategic analysis, financial analysis, marketing analysis, organizational structure and behaviors, managerial and financial accounting, and operations management in considering non-trivial and complex business situations to arrive at sound recommendations may be deployed.
 Finally, the course will also help prepare graduate students for case competitions.